flokleiser/nextjs-flo/To-Do.md

 # To-Do/Ideas List:

-## This is not good, something broke
-- [ ] Image gallery position of big screen image not centered
+## Background
-- [ ] Navbar back button not visible
+- [ ] Make new background

-- [x] the problem was the new layout.js

 ## Suspense/Page transitions
+- [ ] Figure out how to make page transitions without breaking everything
 - [ ] Figure out why layout.js isnt applying to child pages
 - [ ] Fix page transitions to not only work on reload